Do You Roll Again for Flurry of Blows

 Ettin in the Playground

-The most common interpretation seems to be: take the attack action, make at least one attack, then you may flurry and use those flurry attacks at any point during your turn.
+Re: Flurry of Blows The most common interpretation seems to be: take the attack action, make at least one attack, then you may flurry and use those flurry attacks at any point during your turn.
 As the ability distinguishes itself with the word "immediately", this interpretation makes sense.

 What isn't clear is if "after the attack action" means after declaring the action but before making attacks, after declaring the action and making an attack, or after completing the action.